JaySpencerAnderson/GOFORTH/Dictionary.md

 -------------------------------------------------
 >Internals

-GO Forth consists of a program stack where the program is stored and a data stack where data may be stored.
+GO Forth contains a program stack where the program is stored and a data stack where data may be stored.

 A command on the program stack is the Base 40 representation of the word shown above.
 The Base 40 representation is always 32 bits.
 This effectively limits a Base 40 string to a maximum of 6 characters since 40 to the 6th power is 4096000000.
 So for instance
 - the Base 40 representation of "A" would be 1,